ankitpokhrel/WooCommerce-Multiple-Free-Gift/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.0.1 =
+* One of the library file name is changed which may cause some error.
+It would be better to remove previous files completely and add new one.

 = 1.0.0 =
 * You can now add a single gift criteria based on total quantity and price.